Hydrology-IFH/roger/examples/catchment_scale/dreisam_moehlin_neumagen/oneD_crop_distributed/README.md

 9. `python write_data_job_scripts_slurm.py`
 10. `./submit_data_jobs.sh`

+## Stress-Test scenarios

+### Climate stress
+summer-drought:
+- duration3-magnitude0: Summer drought of 2018 is repeated and occurs in 2016, 2017 and 2018 in current climate
+- duration3-magnitude2: Summer drought of 2018 is repeated and occurs in 2016, 2017 and 2018 in future climate

+long-term:
+- duration0-magnitude2: Far future climate (2070 - 2099)

+durationx: event is x years repeated.
+magnitude1: using seasonal delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the near future (2040 - 2069)
+magnitude2: using seasonale delta values of [RheiKlim](https://apps.hydro.uni-freiburg.de/de/RheiKlim/) for the far future (2070 - 2099)

+### Agricultural management
+- no-irrigation: no irrigation is applied on agricultural areas
+- irrigation: irrigation is applied on agricultural areas
+- no-yellow-mustard: No catch crop is considered before summer crops.
+- yellow-mustard: Yellow mustard is cultivated before summer crops.
+- soil-compaction: Soil compaction on agricultural areas is considered by decreasing air capacity and hydraulic conductivity.

+## Files in output/
+File names contain a combination of the stress test scenarios.
+For example:
+- roger_long-term-magnitude2-duration0_irrigation_no-yellow-mustard_soil-compaction.nc: RoGeR-1D simulation result of the period 2013-2023 with a future climate, agricultural irrigation, soil compaction of agricultural areas.

+If soil-compaction does not occur in the file name, the stress test scenario is not applied.

-Data of `input/` or `output/` is stored on FUHYS018 in `StressRes_RoGeR-ModFlow/` since GitHub is not meant to be a large data storage facility.
+Data of `input/`, `output/`, and parameter files are stored on FUHYS018 in `StressRes_RoGeR-ModFlow/` since GitHub is not meant to be a large data storage facility.
 Please contact [Jürgen Strub](juergen.strub@hydrology.uni-freiburg.de) or [Markus Weiler](markus.weiler@hydrology.uni-freiburg.de) to access the data.